ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-2.md

 * You can download the latest version [here](https://www.vaultproject.io/downloads/).

 ???
-* The Vault CLI is distributed as a Go binary.
+* The Vault CLI is distributed as a single static Go binary.
 * It runs on multiple operating systems.

 ---